Givors canal: Construction

 Work began on the canal in 1763.
 When water was let into the first section of the canal in 1764 the side walls of a lock chamber collapsed.
 Zacharie had to borrow money to continue.
 In 1766, to satisfy his creditors, he prematurely opened the canal.
 The water broke the banks and the participants in the ceremony had to scramble to escape.
 Work was halted with the canal reaching only to Saint-Romain-en-Gier.
 In 1768, Zacharie died penniless of a heart attack.

-Zacharie's death threatened to disrupt the project, but King Louis XVI of France was personally interested, and Zacharie's oldest son, Guillaume, was allowed to resume the work.
+Zacharie's death threatened to disrupt the project, but King Louis XVI was personally interested, and Zacharie's oldest son, Guillaume, was allowed to resume the work.
 On 14 December 1771, new letters patent were given to Guillaume and his partners, replacing the earlier ones.
 Under the new terms, all the land needed could be expropriated including two toises, or 3.6 m, of land on either side for tow paths.
 The builder could take materials wherever they could be found.

 The king appointed an engineer to oversee construction, and an inspector of roads and bridges, to be paid by the concessionary.

 The concessionary and his heirs, successors and assigns would enjoy the canal for sixty years before transferring it to the king.

 He could deploy as many boats as he chose, being paid defined fees for the weight and distance of goods carried, and for passage of empty boats through each lock.
 Passenger fees were also defined.
 He could deploy armed guards to enforce regulations.

 The project continued to run into difficulties with malfunctions, financial problems and threats of work stoppages.
 New letters patent were issued on 12 August 1779 that doubled the rates and extended the term to ninety-nine years.
 The concessionary could now also expropriate land for shops, warehouses and housing for employees.
 The work was complete in May 1780 and was finally opened for navigation from Givors to Rive-de-Gier the following December.
 The concessionaries reported that they had spent six million francs, but the canal probably cost much more.

 The canal from Givors to Rive-de-Gier had nine aqueducts and 16 bridges.
 At Tartaras a tunnel 100 m long and 5 m wide had been broken through solid rock.
 The canal was 15 km in length, and had 26 locks, several of them double.
 It was 1.8 m deep, and could accommodate vessels 2.8 m high.
 The maximum length of vessels was 22.5 m and maximum width 4.65 m.